barrychum/DubWizard/README.md

    Final mp4 is in the output folder.

-## Contributing

-We welcome contributions to improve DubWizard!
-If you have suggestions, bug reports, or would like to contribute code, please open an issue or submit a pull request on GitHub.

 ## License

 This project utilize PyQT and is licensed under the GPU License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or support, please contact [yourname@youremail.com](mailto:yourname@youremail.com).